wpilibsuite/frc-docs/source/docs/software/can-devices/can-addressing.rst

 FRC CAN Device Specifications
 =============================

+The original document can be downloaded :download:`here <files/frc-can-device-specifications.docx>`.

 This document seeks to describe the basic functions of the current FRC CAN system and the requirements for any new CAN devices seeking to work with the system.